jarle/remix-adonisjs-docs/docs/hands-on/building-a-login-flow.md

 If you try to access your app now, you should be redirected to the `/login` endpoint.

 This redirect will give you a `404 Not Found` error because we haven't made a login route yet.
-Let's create the login route in Remix with this command:
+Let's create the login route in React Router with this command:

 ```sh
 node ace remix:route --action --error-boundary login